-EDA is responsible for the military aspects of EU defence policy.
+EDA is responsible for the military aspects of EU defence policy and is the lead agency tasked with coordinating the pooling and sharing initiative for military capabilities inside the EU.

-While there are no advocacy opportunities at EDA per se, the fact that there is an agency dedicated to increasing the EU's military capacity with a budget of €31 million in 2010 could be used to raise the issue of strengthening the EU's civilian capacity and highlight that the EU's comparative advantage lies in civilian and not military response to conflict.
+While there are no advocacy opportunities at EDA per se, the fact that there is an agency dedicated to increasing the EU's military capacity with a budget of €31 million in 2011 could be used to raise the issue of strengthening the EU's civilian capacity and highlight that the EU's comparative advantage lies in civilian and not military response to conflict.